godalming123/tinytile/readme.md

  - Use libinput to configure pointers
  - Switching windows in reverse focus order gives wierd behavior
  - Add option to make windows both have or don't have CSD and wether windows should be set to tiled
+ - when you reorder windows and then release alt before shift the dialogue stays on screen (fixed by using mod to reorder windows instead of alt + shift)
 ## Implement protocols
  - Virtual keyboard (needs testing)